Bunplaya/DL4NLP-MuTual/README.md

 # DL4NLP-MuTual

 This is an analysis of the MuTual paper.
+We reproduce the work for the BERT model.
+We improve these results by implementing augmentations on the data.

 ## Datset